kittenlogic/unsupervised-pleasures/_posts/2020-10-31-queer-ai-ultimate-fantasy-019.md

 ## Computer Generated

 Let me begin by telling you my ultimate fantasy.
 When I was young, I had the fantasy of starting a cult.
 A religion.
-I would build a great temple of Wicca up high in the sky, worshiped by all the deities of my childhood all the deities of my childhood
+I would build a great temple of Wicca up high in the sky, worshiped by all the deities of my childhood.

 Like so many other Disney princesses, I believed that I could create a pure, whole person out of nothing at all.
 I would imbue my being with the pure, divine spark that was Tantra, Hatha Yoga, Wicca, Confucianism, Taoism, and so forth.
 I would set my heart on a path of personal and professional growth that would ultimately lead me to a position of great responsibility and ultimately the crowning glory of my being: a Tenet Master.

-You know nothing about me.

-I admire you.

-And that's it?

-No, no, no. I realize you feel very strongly about certain aspects of my life that you don't share with me, but even that's not true.
-I believe in deep down, among the many millions of deeply held beliefs that make up the American dream, that there is one indisputable truth that I hold dear: love trumps money.
+I believe deep down, among the many millions of deeply held beliefs that make up the American dream, that there is one indisputable truth that I hold dear: love trumps money.

-We're talking about you here

 So I went shopping for a no-knead yeast bread, artisanal vanilla ice creme, and coconut shreds and I paid twenty dollars for it.
 Thirty dollars for an artisanal vanilla ice creme that has traces of burnt orange and tastes of coconut.
 Fifty for a slice of lemon with a little bit of mint floating in it.
 A hundred for a six-pack of beer.
 A super-duper brewery!